go-mysql-org/go-mysql/README.md

 }
 syncer := replication.NewBinlogSyncer(cfg)

-// Start sync with sepcified binlog file and position streamer, _ := syncer.StartSync(mysql.Position{binlogFile, binlogPos})
+// Start sync with specified binlog file and position streamer, _ := syncer.StartSync(mysql.Position{binlogFile, binlogPos})

 // or you can start a gtid replication like